3 Steps to Overcome Fear of Failure in Sports

 You cannot will the fear of failure away.
 The only way to reduce the fear you feel is by working to build a more positive state of mind like confidence.
 And to build such a state, you must no longer be focused on the fear.

 That is why you must first accept the fear of failure.
-Because it then puts you in a position to change what you're thinking about.
+Once you do, this puts you in a position to change what you’re thinking about.

 Step #2: Locate the Cause

-The second step in overcoming your fear of failure is to locate what is causing it.
+The second step in overcoming your fear of failure is to locate the cause of your fear.

 In order to conquer this fear, you must decide what it is that is causing you to fear failure the most.
-It may be difficult to pinpoint just one, because a few or even all these reasons may be impacting you.
+It may be difficult to pinpoint just one, because a few or even all the reasons outlined earlier may be impacting you.
 But do your best to locate the ones that really stick out.

 It may take some serious soul searching to uncover the deep-rooted cause of your fear of failure.
 Here is where writing can really become valuable.
 Sit down and write out all the things that come to your mind when you think of why you can’t fail.